 It happens to most owners and managers at some point.
 Many of them lovely, fastidious, detail-oriented people who throw their souls into giving guests a great experience.
+Transparent analyzed thousands of guest reviews and found that most negative reviews are the result of issues in the property, communication with hosts/managers and the size of the property (relative to the photos on listing sites).

 It’s not (always) you.
 The world is full of opinions…and with online reviews, the voice of the opinionated is louder than ever before.